intel/linux-npu-driver/docs/umd-testing.md

 ## Overview

-This document provides a description how to test the NPU driver using npu-umd-test tool
+This document describes how to test the NPU driver using the `npu-umd-test` tool.

 ## Prerequisites

-Install the driver and compile the npu-umd-test tool as described in the [Installation Guide](overview.md#driver-package-installation).
+Install the driver and compile the `npu-umd-test` tool as described in the [Installation Guide](overview.md#driver-package-installation).

 Check if the driver is loaded and the device is visible in the system: